Modern Patient Engagement: The New Rules Healthcare Marketers Can Use to Build Trust

 Post-Pandemic Patients Are Different Now

-COVID-19 didn’t just transform healthcare delivery; it transformed patient expectations.
+COVID-19 transformed both healthcare delivery and patient expectations.
 The digital health boom accelerated convenience, but also introduced a new wave of skepticism.
 Patients embraced online scheduling and telehealth, but not at the cost of losing personal connection.

 A 2024 editorial from The Guardian across the pond nailed it.
 Patients still want face-to-face interaction, especially with GPs they know and trust.
 Personal connection still matters.
 In fact, the Institute for Government found that patient satisfaction correlates more strongly with that human connection than with how quickly care is delivered.
 Patients would rather wait a few extra days to see someone they trust than be rushed through a remote consult with a stranger.

 For healthcare marketers, that insight is gold and rings true with American patients as well.
 It means that promoting access and speed isn’t enough.
-You need to communicate trust, familiarity, and human warmth.
-Because what today’s patients want most isn’t convenience, it’s confidence.
+You need to communicate trust and human warmth.
+What today’s patients want most is confidence in who’s caring for them.

 Understanding What Patients Actually Value